TCP Server

 (Windows-only)

-Read block size (B) Size of each individual read block passed to the driver.
+Read block size (B) The size of each individual read block submitted to the underlying transport.
 4KB

-TX buffer size (B) Total size of the write buffer.
+TX buffer size (B) The full size of the outbound data (TX) buffer.
+Affects write throughput.
 16KB

-RX buffer full notifications Write warnings in log whenever RX buffer gets completely full.
+RX buffer full notifications Toggle warnings in log about the incoming data (RX) buffer getting full.
 False

 Note